miohtama/opsec/source/incidences/lastpass.rst

 *Date: 2015-06-10*

+Compromised user accoutns: **Not disclosed**

-A popular password management service, LastPass, got compromised.
+A popular password management service, LastPass, has its user database compromised.

 LastPass account email addresses, password reminders, server per user salts, and authentication hashes were compromised.
+LastPass did not disclose why the compromise happened.

 The salted user master passwords where exposed to the attacker.
 A weak master password could lead to the compromise of the whole password vault of a user.
 All users were prompted to change their master passwords.
 LastPass does third factor authentication on its users, claiming this could have protected the potential victims.

+LastPass post-mortem has a lot of talk about what they are going to do increase the security.
+However the actual root cause of incidence is not addressed.

+The incident shows trusting a third party password management service is not always a good idea.